-Students who are interested in an art-related vocation should initially concentrate on basic design and drawing courses (ART 105, 102, 103).
-These form the foundation for both the advanced art courses offered at TCC and the art scholarships available to TCC students (see scholarship section in catalog).
+Students who are interested in an art-related vocation should initially concentrate on basic design and drawing courses (ART 102, 103, 105).
+These form the foundation for the advanced art courses offered at TCC.
 Some of the courses listed in the catalog are offered on a limited basis-once a year, every other year, etc. Contact the art department for help in planning your program.
 Students who plan to transfer should check the requirements of the college or university of their choice.

-In painting, drawing, and sculpture courses the human form is a subject of study.
+In painting, drawing, and sculpture courses, the human form is a subject of study.
 The live model, sometimes in the nude, may be incorporated into these studies.
 Any student enrolled in one of these courses who may object, for whatever reason, to live study of the nude model may arrange for optional studies with the instructor of that course.